 “That’s it!” the guardlieutenant shouted, coming up alongside Kiluron and the ship’s captain.
 “We’re the only ones left aboard!”

 “Then it’s time to go,” Kiluron ordered.
-Together, they left the ship, as more thundercasters smashed through its hull, until it was barely recognizable as a ship.
+Together, they left the ship, as more thundercasters smashed through its hull, until it was barely recognizable anything but splinters.

 On the docks, guardsmen were running about, manning defenses and attempting to clear the docks.
-Kiluron found Admiral Ferl manning a command post a dozen paces back from the docks, tucked in an alleyway in which barriers had been erected.
+Kiluron found Admiral Ferl manning a command post a dozen paces back from the docks, tucked in an alleyway in which barriers were erected.
 “Good work holding the docks,” Kiluron said.
 “What’s the situation?”

 Grim-faced, Admiral Ferl took a moment to reply.
 “Our weapons have had minimal effect on their ships, Sir.
 We estimate five vessels are attacking.
 They’ve launched landing craft, but I ordered the weapons crews to target those boats, and so far they haven’t been able to land.
 We’re ready to fire the docks as soon as the last of the guards are clear.”